 Orson Scott Card

 Orson Scott Card is an American novelist, critic, public speaker, essayist, and columnist.
-He writes in several genres but is known best for science fiction.
-His novel Ender's Game (1985) and its sequel Speaker for the Dead (1986) both won Hugo and Nebula Awards, making Card the only author to win both science fiction's top U.S. prizes in consecutive years.
+He is best known for his science fiction works.
+His novel Ender's Game (1985) and its sequel Speaker for the Dead (1986) both won the Hugo and Nebula Awards, making Card the only author to win both science fiction's top U.S. prizes in consecutive years.

 A feature film adaptation of Ender's Game, which Card co-produced, was released in 2013.
-His other notable works include the Locus Fantasy Award-winning series, The Tales of Alvin Maker (1987–2003).
+He also wrote the Locus Fantasy Award-winning series The Tales of Alvin Maker (1987–2003).
+Card's fiction often features characters with exceptional gifts who make difficult choices with high stakes.

 Are you sure you want to delete this?